servo/surfman/README.md

 for several use cases you can achieve better performance and/or correctness with `surfman`.
 For
 example:

-* On multi-GPU systems, UI applications typically want to use the integrated GPU instead of the discrete GPU, for better energy consumption.
-However, most game-oriented windowing libraries end up using the discrete GPU.
+* On multi-GPU systems, games typically want to use the discrete GPU instead of the integrated GPU for better performance, while UI applications want the reverse for better energy consumption.
+  However, most game-oriented OpenGL windowing libraries end up using the discrete GPU on Linux and macOS and the integrated GPU on Windows.
 On such systems, `surfman` explicitly allows you to choose which GPU you would like to render with.

 * OpenGL's *share context* or *share lists* feature allows you to share textures across contexts.
   However, this often exposes driver bugs, and, even if it works, it causes most operations to take mutex locks.
 Efficient texture sharing requires the use of platform-specific APIs, which `surfman` abstracts over.

 * The ANGLE implementation of OpenGL on Windows is not generally thread-safe, so attempts to render